anuragambuja/data-engineering-gcp/Dataflow.md

      ![image](https://user-images.githubusercontent.com/19702456/226947218-53b5376f-fa2f-488e-b066-e096509d2e98.png)

-> ### Dataflow Suffle Service
+> ### Dataflow Shuffle Service
 A shuffle is a Dataflow-based operation behind transforms such as GroupByKey, CoGroupByKey, and Combine.
 The Dataflow Shuffle operation partitions and groups data by key in a scalable, efficient, fault-tolerant manner.
 Currently, Dataflow uses a shuffle implementation that runs entirely on worker virtual machines and consumes worker CPU, memory, and persistent disk storage.
 The service-based Dataflow Shuffle feature available for batch pipelines only moves the shuffle operations out of the worker VMs and into the Dataflow service backend.
 The worker nodes will benefit from a reduction in consumed CPU, memory, and persistent disk storage resources, and your pipelines will have better autoscaling because the worker nodes VMs no longer hold any shuffle data, and can therefore be scaled down earlier.
+Also, because of the service, you will get better fault tolerance.An unhealthy VM holding Dataflow Shuffle data will not cause the entire job to fail, which would happen without the feature.

 ![image](https://user-images.githubusercontent.com/19702456/226877535-90a1d25e-df87-46da-b2d2-65272b7cf680.png)

 > ### Dataflow Streaming Engine
 Just like shuffle component in batch, the streaming engine offloads the window state storage from the persistent disks attached to worker VMs to a back-end service.
+It also implements an efficient shuffle for streaming cases.
 Worker nodes continue running your user code and implements data transforms and transparently communicate with a streaming engine to source state.
 Streaming engine works best with smaller worker machine types like n1-standard-2, and does not require persistent disks beyond a smaller worker boot disk.
+With streaming engine, your pipeline will be more responsive to variations to incoming data volume.

 > ### Flexible Resource Scheduling (FlexRS)
 When you submit a FlexRS job, the Dataflow service places the job into a queue and submits it for execution within six hours from job creation.
+This makes FlexRS suitable for workloads that are not time-critical, such as daily or weekly jobs that can be completed within a certain time window.
 As soon as you submit your FlexRS job, Dataflow records a job ID and performs an early validation run to verify execution parameters, configurations, quota and permissions.
+FlexRS leverages a mix of preemptible and normal VMs.

 > ### Dataframe differences from standard Pandas
 - Operations are deferred, and the result of a given operation may not be available for control flow or interactive visualizations.
 For example, you can compute a sum, but you can't branch on the result.